darasus/ai-blog/content/what-are-no-load-mutual-funds-and-are-they-right-for-you.md

   The downsides include tax-efficiency, low-maintenance, professional management and lack of diversification in your portfolio.
 The downside: You must be willing to research and manage your own investments for signs of risk.'
+intro: >-
+  When you purchase a mutual fund, you typically pay an upfront cost (or load) and annual fees.
+These are known as "loads" because they reduce your return.
+A no-load fund has no upfront or hidden costs.
+These mutual funds have a small initial investment requirement, which may be as little as $50.

+  These funds have other characteristics that make them different from those with load fees: No-load mutual funds generally don’t charge commissions or sales fees.
+They also don't offer special privileges for buying their stock, such as reserved shares or first dibs on new stocks coming public.
+There are no broker incentives like sales targets or bonus payments for selling certain shares.

+  Keep reading to learn more about no-load mutual funds and whether they might be right for you.
 ---

 ## What you should know before buying a no-load fund